 SAA encourages professional discussion of these preliminary evaluations in order to clarify issues and sharpen analysis.
 Therefore, SAA asks that NARA open and publicize to the archival profession and interested others the availability of a formal comments period as outlined above.

 As a preliminary step, SAA supports the creation of a Working Group to address the appraisal issues associated with these records.
-Such a group should include an archivist from NARA, with access to legal counsel, Furthermore, it would be helpful if the group were provided a statement and clarification of any issues that NSA believes are not open for discussion.
+Such a group should include an archivist from NARA, with access to legal counsel.
+Furthermore, it would be helpful if the group were provided a statement and clarification of any issues that NSA believes are not open for discussion.

 In crafting a discussion of NSA surveillance programs materials around appraisal questions, SAA believes the following points should be addressed: